wp-plugins/frontend-uploader/readme.txt

 Use [fu-upload-form form_layout="post_image"] to get default form to upload post content and images Use [fu-upload-form form_layout="post"] to get default form to upload post content

 You can also manage UGC for selected custom post types (Please refer to the plugin's settings page).
 By default, UGC is enabled for posts and attachments.
-If you want to be able to get any other post types UGC submissions just select desired post types at the plugin's settings page, and pass post_type='my_post_type' to the [fu-upload-form] shortcode
+If you want to be able to get any other post types UGC submissions just select desired post types at the plugin's settings page, and pass post_type='my_post_type' to the [fu-upload-form] shortcode.

 = Translations: =